RaoCosmos/MySQLHub/README.md

 # SQLHub

-Welcome to my SQL & Data Analytics Hub!
+Hi,
-This repository is a collection of projects where I explore sports analytics, business problems, and data harmonization challenges using SQL and related data tools.
+This repository is a collection of my work where I explore datasets using SQL and related data tool.
-Each project demonstrates how I structure queries, design schemas, and apply analytics techniques to uncover insights.
+Each projects purpose is to demonstrates how I structure queries, apply computation, design schemas, and apply analytics techniques to uncover useful insights.

---- Projects ---
+--- Areas and Domains ---

+- Business Analytics
+- UBER
+- Retail Sales
+- FMCG
-🏎️ Formula 1 Analytics
+- Sports -🏎️ Formula 1 Analytics

-1. Exploratory data analysis on Formula 1 datasets taken from Kaggle
-2. Driver Standings: Season-wise rankings using window functions and cumulative points.
-3. Fastest Lap Analysis: Identifying the fastest driver per race, excluding invalid lap times.
-4. Head-to-Head Comparisons: Verstappen, Hamilton, Fernando Alonso and other rivalries.
-5. Season summary and Championship Insights and
-6. Other interesting adhoc problems.

-Business Analytics

-1. Business-focused SQL use cases for online retail.
-2. Sales Trends: Monthly and yearly revenue growth.
-3. Customer Lifetime Value (CLV): Segmenting customers based on total spend.
-4. Top Products: Identifying best sellers and seasonal demand.

-🔗 Data Harmonization & Integration
+- 🔗 Data Harmonization & Integration

-1. SQL and data engineering solutions for messy, multi-source datasets.
-2. Schema Alignment: Mapping data across different ERP/CRM systems.
-3. Master Data Management: Standardizing product and customer records.
-4. Data Quality Checks: Validations to ensure consistency across datasets.
-5. ETL Examples: Transformations for reporting and analytics layers.
+- Data Quality Checks
+- Data Standardization

-🛠️ Skills Demonstrated
+🛠️ Skills used

 SQL (PostgreSQL, MySQL) – complex joins, CTEs, window functions, query optimization